-A nationally recognized leader in university-community partnerships, the University has established University Outreach, a unit that consists of the Center for Applied Environmental Research, the Center for Civic Engagement, LAUNCH (programs focused on student entrepreneurship and local and regional economic development), and the American Democracy Project.
+A nationally recognized leader in university-community partnerships, the University has established University Outreach.
+University Outreach's programming focuses on enhancing skills and opportunities for civic engagement and on citizen engaged research on land use and conservation.
+University Outreach is also home to an innovation incubator and the American Democracy Project.
 University Outreach supports and coordinates engagement efforts of faculty, students, staff, and alumni.
 These efforts have resulted in significant long-term partnerships that are effective and mutually beneficial.
 The University of Michigan-Flint is committed to building and advancing campus and community partnerships.
-This is demonstrated by the projects and programs initiated, funded, promoted and supported by our University Outreach unit which is celebrating its 15th Anniversary in 2009.
+This is demonstrated by the projects and programs initiated, funded, promoted and supported by our office of University Outreach which celebrated its 15th Anniversary in 2009.

-The University of Michigan-Flint meets the hallmark of an engaged institution through community-based research and teaching: student involvement through community-based learning and service; interdisciplinary and collaborative work; and community partnerships for defining, participating in, and evaluating community-based research and outreach.
+The University of Michigan-Flint meets the hallmark of an engaged institution through community-based research and teaching; student involvement through community-based learning and service; interdisciplinary and collaborative work; and community partnerships for defining, participating in, and evaluating community-based research and outreach.
 University Outreach facilitates the university's response to community needs, supporting and enabling faculty and student initiatives that lead to civic engagement, the development of informed and active citizenship, and enhanced learning for both the community and university.

 University Outreach is nearly 70% funded by external funds (grants, gifts, and sponsorships).
-In order to be sustainable, it is critical that a faculty member be released to work in Outreach and that the existing directors and managers have a small base salary in which to leverage additional funding for outreach and engagement programming across the campus.
+In order to be sustainable, it is critical that faculty members be released to work through the Outreach office and that the existing directors and managers have a base salary through which to leverage additional funding for outreach and engagement programming across the campus.